ev2900/Glue_Aggregate_Small_Files/Example/README.md

 # Create Small Files in S3
 If you need example small files in an S3 bucket follow these instructions.
-You may want to generate small files to test the Glue script in this repository that can aggregate small parquet files ie [Aggregate_Small_Parquet_Files.py](https://github.com/ev2900/Glue_Aggregate_Small_Files/blob/cloud_formation/Aggregate_Small_Parquet_Files.py).
+You may want to generate small files to test the Glue script in this repository that can aggregate small parquet files ie. [Aggregate_Small_Parquet_Files.py](https://github.com/ev2900/Glue_Aggregate_Small_Files/blob/cloud_formation/Aggregate_Small_Parquet_Files.py).

 ## How to create small parquet files